PDC-support/hpc-intro-retired/_episodes/08-compiling.md

 >   ```
 > - **Try running the executable on the login node.
 Do you get output from the GPU?**
 >
-> > In the next section we will see how to run CUDA code on GPUs available on Tegner.
 {: .challenge}

 ---